shantanuuh/YT_VIDEO_RAG/README.md

 [![Streamlit](https://img.shields.io/badge/Streamlit-1.28+-FF4B4B.svg)](https://streamlit.io)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A **Streamlit web application** that enables natural language conversations with YouTube videos using Retrieval-Augmented Generation (RAG).
-Fully local processing with Ollama and Mistral LLM - no cloud APIs required.
+A Streamlit web application that enables natural language conversations with YouTube videos using Retrieval-Augmented Generation (RAG).
+Users can interactively ask questions about a video and receive accurate, context-aware answers instantly.
+The system performs fully local processing using Ollama and Mistral LLM, with audio transcription via Whisper and semantic search with ChromaDB—no cloud APIs are required, ensuring privacy and offline functionality.

+This project demonstrates practical expertise in speech-to-text transcription, semantic search, and LLM-based retrieval, making it a valuable tool for learning, research, content analysis, and as a portfolio showcase of advanced AI development skills.
 ---

 ## ✨ Key Features